ZoeKavanagh/CV/README.md

 I worked on four group projects throughout my time at Makers, and although working as a team can be challenging, it was an environment in which I thrived.
 I enjoy the comradery of working in a team and the fun it can inject into working.
 To ensure we always had a clear direction during the project timeframes, we have daily morning stand-ups and retros following each sprint.
 We used kanban for every project which was great a way to track progression, keep momentum up and assign responsibilities.

-Good communication is key to a successful project and allowing time and space for that communication to happen, I beleive is essential.
+Good communication is key to a successful project and allowing time and space for that communication to happen, I believe is essential.

 #### Ability to work under preassure

-Having come from a high preassured working environment before joining Makers, I know the word deadline very well!
+Having come from a high pressured working environment before joining Makers, I know the word deadline very well!
 In my previous roles, I have had more than one occasion where the goal posts have changed at the last minute and both, as a team member and individually, I have learnt how to adapt in order to meet the changing requirements.
 Makers has also provided times of high pressure in a different way, learning completely new technologies in an intense environment, at a fast pace, I beleive has demonstrated my resilience.

 #### Creativity